How Do I Clone Disk in Windows Server? 2022 Full Guide

 2. Partition Cleaned Drive

 Step 2.
-You can continue customize how many partitions you want to create, and set the partition style you want, MBR or GPT.
+Set the number of partitions you need to create, and set the partition style to your disk - MBR or GPT.

-Or, you can accept the default setting offered by EaseUS Partiton Maste.
-Once the customization is done, click "Proceed".
+Or, you can accept the default setting offered by EaseUS Partition Master.
+Once done, click "Proceed".

 Step 3.
-Click "Execute 1 Operation" on the top menu and then "Apply" to finalize partitioning the new HDD/SSD or external disk.
+Click "Execute 1 Task" and "Apply" to finalize partitioning the new HDD/SSD or external disk.

 Clone Disk in Windows Server Is Easy with Reliable Disk Cloning Software